krishasharma/Movie-Sentiment-Classifier/README.md

 Data has been pre-split into training, dev, and test splits in `data/`, with a CSV file for each split.

-This assignment uses the "Large Movie Review Dataset", containing 50,000 polar movie reviews (either positive or negative).
+This project uses the "Large Movie Review Dataset", containing 50,000 polar movie reviews (either positive or negative).
 We sub-sample these into train, dev, and test splits.
 This was dataset was introduced in the following paper:

 Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, and Christopher Potts.
 (2011).
 [Learning Word Vectors for Sentiment Analysis](https://ai.stanford.edu/~amaas/papers/wvSent_acl2011.pdf).
 The 49th Annual Meeting of the Association for Computational Linguistics (ACL 2011).